gvwilson/thirdbit/_posts/2013/2013-10-17-the-state-of-open-science.md

     <td bgcolor="#FF4444">
       Lots on the desktop,
-      but the mobile and tablet markets are really dominated by Safari and related products&mdash;Fennec (the mobile version of Firefox) has only a tiny share of the market.
+      but the mobile and tablet markets are really dominated by Safari and related products–Fennec (the mobile version of Firefox) has only a tiny share of the market.
       More importantly,
       perhaps,